linode/docs/docs/guides/databases/redis/install-and-configure-redis-on-ubuntu-20/index.md

     {{< file "/etc/redis/redis.conf" >}}
 maxmemory 2147483648
 {{< /file >}}
 4. Create some swap space in the system to prevent Redis from crashing if it consumes too much memory.
-The following commands set up a 2GB swapfile.
+The following commands set up a 2GB swap file.

         sudo mkdir /swapdir/
         sudo dd if=/dev/zero of=/swapdir/swapfile bs=1MB count=2048